thillRobot/carla_simulator/docs/server.md

 # server
 This README is intended to be a guide to using CARLA.
 This repository is not a distribution or source code of CARLA.

-October 07, 2020 - December 06, 2020 - December 29, 2020 - January 05, 2020
+October 07, 2020 - December 06, 2020 - December 29, 2020 - January 05, 2020 - July 29, 2021

 ## Watch
-You can see some demonstration videos on [Youtube](https://www.youtube.com/channel/UCH3bAvnmCLCRjyyorfUJXKg)
+The YouTube channel is down right now, but I am working on putting it back together.
+It should be up soon under the channel name _thillRobot_.

 ## Useful Resources